team-dev-docs/devdocsprod-dev-docs/docs/Dev-Docs-Quickstart.md

 ### Step 1: Click on the 'dev-docs: Populate External Docs' option to generate user-facing content for your public docs

 Open the command palette with `shift cmd P`, and find/click on the 'dev-docs: Populate External Docs' option.
+You can navigate to the repo in GitHub to view the output.

 ![This is the image for SPAN with the text: dev-docs: Populate External Docs and then clicked](/img/devdocs_quickstart/step_5.png)